Kyriakos Tohouroglou: Playing career

 Rejoining Olympiakos in 1997 Tohouroglou played 32 matches in his first season.
 He played six UEFA Champions League and two UEFA Cup matches for Olympiakos.

-In 2000 Tohouroglou moved to PAOK F.C.
-Playing at PAOK he was part of the Greek Football Cup winning team in 2001 and 2003.
+In 2000 Tohouroglou moved to PAOK Playing at PAOK he was part of the Greek Football Cup winning team in 2001 and 2003.
 After playing for 8 years at PAOK, he proceeded to acquire his coaching diploma.

 He did his apprenticeship in Xanthi with the first team of "Skoda Xanthi" as goalkeepers coach and as assistant coach in 2008 where he stayed for two years until 2010.

 In 2011 Tohouroglou returned to Australia to be a goalkeeper/concrete tester once again at the team in which he began his football career as a child, Gladesville Ryde Magic F.C., while at the same time coaching in Olympiakos's football academies in Sydney.
 He has been voted goalkeeper of the year for four consecutive seasons (2012 to 2015) and player of the year in 2012 and also won the NSW State League 1 Championship in 2012.
 In 2018, Tohouroglou was voted Goalkeeper of the Year for the 5th time in his career in Australia.